wli4/Exercise-01b-First-Twine-Project/README.md

 Fork this repository.
 When that process has completed, make sure that the top of the repository reads [your username]/Exercise-01b-First-Twine-Project. *Edit the LICENSE and replace BL-MSCH-C220-F20 with your full name.* Commit your changes.

 Press the green "Code" button and select "Open in GitHub Desktop".
+Allow the browser to open (or install) GitHub Desktop.
+Once GitHub Desktop has loaded, you should see a window labeled "Clone a Repository" asking you for a Local Path on your computer where the project should be copied.
+Choose a location where you will keep the repositories for this class (a C220 folder off your Desktop would be fine).
+Make sure the Local Path ends with "Exercise-01b-First-Twine-Project" and then press the "Clone" button.
+GitHub Desktop will now download a copy of the repository to the location you indicated.

 Open Twine, and press the "+ Story" button in the right side bar.
 When you are asked what your story should be named, enter "Adventure".
 Press the "+Add" button to get started.